simon-hans/CEDARS/docs/CEDARS_admin_manual.md

 Users connect to the Shiny app by accessing a web URL provided by RStudio Connect or a web server on a dedicated Shiny Server installation.
 CEDARS performs the operations to pull data from the database, process it and present it to the end users.
 Data entered by users is processed by CEDARS and saved to the database.
 RStudio Connect and Shiny Server Pro allow for the automatic generation of multiple processes ("workers") when multiple end users access the app simultaneously, however this is rarely needed with CEDARS since in most implementations only a few abstractors (i.e. <5) will have access to the interface.
 In most cases, if pre-search is used (see below), CEDARS will run fairly quickly with 2 simultaneous users in a single-threaded setup.

 CEDARS can handle authentication, but ideally this will be done by Active Directory through RStudio Connect.
-This approach ensures optimal integration within an organization.
+This approach ensures optimal integration with an organization's IT architecture.

 ### Installing CEDARS